Skip to main content

 Award

-To be awarded a Certificate of Completion, participants must obtain a pass in all assessment tasks required and successfully fulfill the programme's attendance requirements.
+To be awarded a Certificate of Completion, participants must obtain a pass in all assessment tasks required and successfully fulfill the attendance requirements as stipulated by the programme.

 Other Information

-A Two day one night cultural trip in the Greater Bay Area is scheduled as part of the teaching and learning elements.
+(Theme 2) A Two-day-one-night cultural trip in the Greater Bay Area is scheduled as part of the teaching and learning elements.
 Participants are required to attend it.
-Participants may be required to pay for the field study fee.
+Participants may be required to pay for the field trip fee.

 This Government-funded programme is supported by the Education Bureau (EDB).
 Schools which release teachers to take this programme are eligible for appointing supply teachers, if deemed necessary.
 Government and aided schools shall contact the EDB for detailed arrangements.
 Private and DSS schools shall make their own arrangements for the employment of supply teachers.